TerryV8/click-count/docs/terraform_instance_private.md

-# Deploy Redis cluster architecture on the AWS cloud
+# Deploy Redis cluster architecture on the AWS cloud for the back-end
-# Through AWS_elasticache_cluster Redis Terraform module for the back
+# Through AWS_elasticache_cluster Redis Terraform module

 ## Let's choose the Redis architecture on AWS